blocknetdx/api-docs/source/includes/_hydra.md

-expiry_time     | string    | Expiry time of the Hydra Project request. payment_address | string     | The Ethereum address to send the payment to. payment_amount_tier1 | number | The amount of ETH to pay for a standard Ethereum node payment_amount_tier2 | number  | The amount of ETH to pay for an archival ethereum node. project_id      | string | The project ID needed as a path parameter for all ETH methods.
+expiry_time     | string    | Expiry time of the Hydra Project request. payment_address | string     | The Ethereum address to send the payment to. payment_amount_tier1 | number | The amount of ETH to pay for a standard Ethereum node payment_amount_tier2 | number  | The amount of ETH to pay for an archival Ethereum node. project_id      | string | The project ID needed as a path parameter for all ETH methods.

 The returned `project_id` should be passed as a path parameter to the Hydra Node you have paid for.
 Henceforth from now `project-id` is referred as `<PROJECT-ID>` in the rest of the documentation.